-When stock market prices decline less than 10 percent, that's known as a stock market correction.
+When stock market prices decline less than 10%, that's known as a stock market correction.
 When prices fall that much or more in one day, it's known as a stock market crash.
-When prices fall 20 percent or more, it's known as a bear market.
+When prices fall 20% or more, it's known as a bear market.
 These usually last 18 months.
 The opposite is a bull market, and they last two to five years.

 The U.S. Stock Market Is the World's Financial Capital

 The United States is the location of the two largest exchanges in the world.
 The New York Stock Exchange lists 2,400 companies.
 They're worth around $21 trillion in market capitalization.
 That's the value of all its shares.
 The NYSE is located on Wall Street.
 The Nasdaq has 3,800 companies with a market cap of $11 trillion.
 It's located in Times Square.
 Both are in Manhattan, New York.